twanvl/graph-cluster/README.md

 Where `<from>` and `<to>` are non-negative integer node identifiers.
 The first node is node 0, the number of nodes will be set to 1 plus the largest node identifier.
 If needed, you can add edges `n n 0` to force the graph to have `n+1` nodes.

 The output is written as text to stdout, where each line gives a cluster label.
-With `-o <filename>` the output is directed to a file instead.
+With `-o <filename>` the found clustering is directed to a file instead.

 Other parameters are specified as `--parameter value`, with the same name as the matlab version parameters.
 For example `--loss infomap` uses the infomap loss function.

-    $ cat example.in
     $ lso_cluster example.in